kiboschool/course-web-development-fundamentals/src/course-overview.md

 ## Course Overview

 * Week 1: Foundations
+* Week 2: Advanced HTML
-* Week 2: Web Design
+* Week 3: Web Design
+* Week 4: CSS Layout
+* Week 5: Publishing and Sharing
-* Week 3: JavaScript
+* Week 6: JavaScript Fundamentals
+* Week 7: More Functions, More Arrays
-* Week 4: Layout and Multimedia
+* Week 8: DOM and Events
+* Week 9: Advanced JavaScripts
-* Week 5: Review and Final Project
+* Week 10: Review and Project Demo

 ## How the course works

 There are multiple ways you'll learn in this course:

 * Read and engage with the materials on this site
-* Attend live class and complete the activities in class
+* Attend the live class and complete the activities in class
-* Practice with exercises to try out the concepts
+* Practice with weekly exercises to try out the concepts
 * Complete projects to demonstrate what you have learned

 Active engagement is necessary for success in the course!
 You should try